Reducing Costs and Turnarounds Are Among the Main Benefits of Translation Memory Software

 This is because the translation memory significantly cuts down on the amount of time it takes to get acquainted with the unique jargon of a particular field.
 For example, if the phrase “content management system” is already in the translation memory, it will be easy for the translator to plug in the appropriate translation.
 Even when translating documents, a translator can benefit from a translation memory.

 Translation memory is here to stay.
 And, there are more exciting innovations on the way to help you save money, cut down on turnaround times, and ensure accurate translations.
-For example, we are excited about “augmented translation” as outlined in this Common Sense Advisory article.
+For example, we are excited about “augmented translation” as outlined in this CSA Research article.